Informo/specs/content/information-distribution/article.md

 that has been declared by its source.
 The article **can** also include optional properties, such as the item's description, read duration, NSFW marker, etc..

-If the source has one or more signature keys, the article JSON object **must** be signed with one of the source's keys, as described in the [Signature section](/information-distribution/signature/#signing-json-data).
+The article JSON object **must** be encapsulated in a [signed matrix event](/information-distribution/signature), using one of the source's keys.

-If the source has no signature keys, then signing the article is recommended but optional.

 If the original news item contains media, these media **should** be uploaded to the node using [Matrix's content repository module](https://matrix.org/docs/spec/client_server/r0.4.0.html#id112).
 🔧: Media signature

 2️⃣: rest of the page